-StrongMinds is the only organization working to scale a model to treat depression throughout Africa — starting in Uganda.
+StrongMinds is the only organization working to scale a model to treat depression throughout Africa.
 Our unique community-based models of group talk therapy are simple, innovative and cost-effective.

 No, StrongMinds, is focused on group talk therapy to stop the depression epidemic in Africa.
 By treating women in a group setting, StrongMinds is able to treat more women with depression.

 If an individual is not progressing with group therapy, StrongMinds will refer the participant to a facility that is capable of addressing their personal needs.
 StrongMinds will continue to be in contact to ensure proper care.